red-collar-official/flutter_kore/docs/navigation.md

 Then it will be available via <b>app.navigation</b>.

-If your app contains tab navigation than NavigationInteractor will look like this:
+If your app contains tab navigation then NavigationInteractor will look like this:

 ```dart
 @singleton